berniebear/trec_is/README.md

 Using `PCA=100` we get `0.6909` (after testing PCA=50, 100, 150, we find 100 performs best)

-After doing leave-one-out feature selection, I decide to keep those features: `['hand_crafted', 'fasttext-avg', 'skip-thought', 'bert', 'glove-tfidf', 'fasttext-crawl']`
+After doing leave-one-out feature selection, I decide to keep those features: `['hand_crafted', 'fasttext-avg', 'skip-thought', 'bert', 'glove-tfidf', 'fasttext-crawl']`.
-The current performance with bernoulli NB is `0.6768`, after adding `--pca` it achieves `0.6936`
+The current performance with bernoulli NB is `0.6768`, after adding `--pca` it achieves `0.6936` With `--pca` and `--event-wise` it can reach `0.8763`.

+After adding normalization, no matter with PCA or not, the performance drops a lot (without pca it is `0.6058`, with pca it is `0.6590`) So we may not use normalization.

+After adding `late_fusion` the performance drops (from `0.6936` to `0.6368`) So we may not use late fusion.

 ## Todo
-- Late fusion
+- Figure out the diff between sklearn Search and my own Search
 - Round-trip translation / paraphrase (SemEval 2015 Task 1) to do data augmentation
 - Multitask: use the hashtag as the label and try to predict it.
-- Read official fasttext ipython notebook to figure out why it performs so high (I guess it dues to parameter search)
 - First clasify the higher level, and then classify the target (Request-GoodsService, Request-SearchAndRescue)
 - Hand-crafted rule feature for each type
 - Add feature for each event (the type/title/narr tag in the event)